Defecation: Inflammatory bowel diseases

-Inflammatory disease is characterized as a long-lasting chronic inflammatory throughout the gastrointestinal tract.
-Crohn's disease (CD) and ulcerative colitis (UC) are the two universal type of inflammatory bowel diseases that have been studied over a century, and they are closely related to different environmental risk factors, family genetic and people's lifestyle such that smoking is considered highly associated with these diseases.
-Crohn's disease is discovered to be related to immune disorders particularly.
-Different level of cumulative intestinal injuries can cause different complications, such as "fistulae, damage of bowel function and symptoms reoccur, disability", etc. The patient group can vary from children to adults.
-The newest research revealed that immunodeficiency and monogenic are the causes of young patients with inflammatory bowel diseases.
-The onset rate keeps updating each year with dramatically increased number and the pathogen of the bowel disease are also complicated due to the complexity of the bowel organs, bowel diseases are diverse in terms of the small and big bowel.
+Inflammatory disease is characterized as long-lasting, chronic inflammation throughout the gastrointestinal tract.
+Crohn's disease (CD) and ulcerative colitis (UC) are two universal types of inflammatory bowel disease that have been studied over a century.
+They are closely related to different environmental risk factors, family genetics, and lifestyle choices such as smoking.
+Crohn's disease has been found to be related to immune disorders particularly.
+Different levels of cumulative intestinal injuries can cause different complications, such as fistulae, damage of bowel function, symptom recurrence, disability, etc. Patients can be children or adults.
+Recent research shows that immunodeficiency and monogenic disorders are the causes in young patients with inflammatory bowel diseases.

-Common symptoms for inflammatory bowel diseases differ by the infection level, but may include severe abdominal pain, diarrhoea, fatigue and unexpected weight loss.
+Common symptoms of inflammatory bowel diseases differ by the infection level, but may include severe abdominal pain, diarrhea, fatigue, and unexpected weight loss.
 Crohn's disease can lead to infection of any part of the digestive tract, including ileum to anus.
-Internal manifestations include diarrhoea, abdomen pain, fever, chronic anaemia, etc. External manifestations include impact on skin, joints, eyes and liver.
-Significantly reduced "microbat diversity" inside the gastrointestinal tract can also be observed.
-Ulcerative colitis mainly affects the function of the large bowel, and its incidence rate is three times larger than the Crohn's disease.
-In terms of clinical features, over 90% of patients exhibited constant diarrhoea, 'rectal bleeding, softer and mucus in the stool, tenesmus and abdomen pain'.
-At the same time, patient also reported to be having "arthralgia, episcleritis and erythema nodosum".
-The symptoms can continue for around 6 weeks or even more than that.
+Internal manifestations include diarrhea, abdomen pain, fever, chronic anaemia, etc. External manifestations include impact on skin, joints, eyes, and liver.
+Significantly reduced microbiota diversity inside the gastrointestinal tract can also be observed.
+Ulcerative colitis mainly affects the function of the large bowel, and its incidence rate is three times greater than that of Crohn's disease.
+In terms of clinical features, over 90 percent of patients exhibit constant diarrhea, rectal bleeding, softer stool, mucus in the stool, tenesmus, and abdominal pain.
+The symptoms may continue for around 6 weeks or even longer.

 The inflammatory bowel diseases could be effectively treated by 'pharmacotherapies' to relieve and maintain the symptoms, which showed in 'mucosal healing' and symptoms elimination.
 However, an optimal therapy for curing both inflammatory diseases are still under research due to the heterogeneity in clinical feature.
 Although both UC and CD are sharing similar symptoms, the medical treatment of them are distinctively different.
 Dietary treatment can benefit for curing CD by increase the dietary zinc and fish intake, which is related to mucosal healing of the bowel.
 Treatments vary from drug treatment to surgery based on the active level of the CD.
 UC can also be relieved by using immunosuppressive therapy for mild to moderate disease level and application of biological agents for severe cases.